-INFSYS 6805, Applications of Programming for Business Solutions

-INFSYS 6835, IT-Enabled Business

-INFSYS 6836, Telecommunications; Design & MGMT

-INFSYS 6837, IS/IT Architecture

-INFSYS 6838, Business Processes: Design, Management, and Integration

-INFSYS 6840, Information Systems Analysis

-INFSYS 6845, Database Management Systems

-INFSYS 6846, Management of Global Sourcing

-INFSYS 6847, IS Financial and Project Management

-INFSYS 6848, Knowledge Management & Business Intelligence

-INFSYS 6850, Information Systems Design

-INFSYS 6881, Management of Transnational IS

-INFSYS 6891, Seminar in Management Information Systems

-Guided Internship

-A maximum of 1 course outside IS (Courses outside the College of Business must be approved by the IS Area Coordinator)

-Emphasis in Logistics and Supply Chain Management

-MBA students seeking an Emphasis in Logistics & Supply Chain Management must complete 9 hours from approved courses in addition to LOG OM 5300 and LOG OM 5320.
-Up to 3 hours may be transferred from another AACSB-accredited graduate program at the discretion of the Area Coordinator of the LOM Area.
+INFSYS 6805, Applications of Programming for Business Solutions INFSYS 6835, IT-Enabled Business INFSYS 6836, Telecommunications; Design & MGMT INFSYS 6837, IS/IT Architecture INFSYS 6838, Business Processes: Design, Management, and Integration INFSYS 6840, Information Systems Analysis INFSYS 6845, Database Management Systems INFSYS 6846, Management of Global Sourcing INFSYS 6847, IS Financial and Project Management INFSYS 6848, Knowledge Management & Business Intelligence INFSYS 6850, Information Systems Design INFSYS 6881, Management of Transnational IS INFSYS 6891, Seminar in Management Information Systems Guided Internship A maximum of 1 course outside IS (Courses outside the College of Business must be approved by the IS department chairperson) Emphasis in International Business MBA students seeking an emphasis in International Business (IB) must complete a minimum of 12 hours by completing four courses from among the following list: ACCTNG 5480, International Accounting FINANCE 6580, International Financial, Investment, and Commercial Relations FINANCE 6590, Seminar in Finance (International Banking) FINANCE 6581, Seminar in International Investments INFSYS 6846, Management of Global Sourcing INFSYS 6881, Management of Transnational Information Systems LOG OM 5381, International Logistics and Operations Management MGMT 5689, International Business Strategies MGMT 5695, Seminar in Management (International Management) MKTG 5780, Seminar in International Marketing MKTG 5795, Seminar in Marketing (International Marketing) BUS AD 5299, Individual Research In addition to the above list, courses approved by the director of the International Business Institute will count towards the IB concentration.
 A maximum of 15 hours in any functional area will count toward the degree requirements.
+The total number of elective courses required will depend on the number of hours waived.
+Students must complete at least 39 hours credit hours to earn the MBA degree.
+Emphasis in Logistics and Supply Chain Management MBA students seeking an Emphasis in Logistics & Supply Chain Management must complete 9 hours from approved courses in addition to LOG OM 5300 and LOG OM 5320.
+Up to 3 hours may be transferred from another AACSB-accredited graduate program at the discretion of the chairperson of the LOM Department.
+A maximum of 15 hours in any functional area will count toward the degree requirements.
 The total number of elective hours required will depend on the number of hours waived.
 Students must complete at least 39 credit hours to earn the MBA degree.

-Emphasis in Management

-MBA students seeking an Emphasis in Management may choose one of the tracks specified below.
+Emphasis in Management MBA students seeking an Emphasis in Management may choose one of the tracks specified below.
 Regardless of the track chosen, one must complete a minimum of 12 hours of Management electives beyond MGMT 5600.
 A maximum of 15 hours in any functional area will count toward the degree requirements.
 The total number of elective courses required will depend on the number of hours waived.
 Students must take at least 39 credit hours to earn the MBA degree.

-General Management Track

-Any 4 MGMT courses.
+General Management Track Any 4 MGMT courses.